richzhang/PerceptualSimilarity/README.md

 The dataset contains two types of perceptual judgements: **Two Alternative Forced Choice (2AFC)** and **Just Noticeable Differences (JND)**.

-**(1) 2AFC** - Contained in `2afc` subdirectory.
-Evaluators were given a patch triplet (1 reference + 2 distorted).
+**(1) 2AFC** Evaluators were given a patch triplet (1 reference + 2 distorted).
 They were asked to select which of the distorted was "closer" to the reference.

 Training sets contain 2 judgments/triplet.
 - `train/traditional` [56.6k triplets]